 The study will identify and evaluate potential BRT/express bus alignment, station area, runningway, signal priority, and operating plan alternatives for BRT extensions from downtown Cary to RTP and from Garner to Clayton.
 The study will identify and evaluate both short- and long-term solutions for the corridors and will generate operating and capital cost estimates for the alternatives evaluated.
-There will be additional partner funding contributed toward this study from Research Triangle Foundation and Regional Transportation Alliance during FY 21 and FY 22.
-This effort may also have financial contribution from the Town of Clayton in FY 22.
-The total anticipated budget for this study at the time is \$430,000 during FY 21 and FY 22.
+This effort may also will have financial contribution from the Town of Clayton, Research Triangle Park Foundation, and Regional Transportation Alliance in FY 22.